gerekper/ganjaking/wp-content/plugins/recaptcha-for-woocommerce/readme.txt

 * Added support for Elavon payment processor

-* Added new option "Disable on the fly reCAPTCHA v3 token generation" that will allow you to use this option if two submit button fighting for taking control.
+* Added new option “Disable on the fly reCAPTCHA v3 token generation” that will allow you to use this option if two submit button fighting for taking control.
 So use only if you have problem with submit button.

 * Fixed problem with javascript errors, When the html of page is minified.